 The market, which is free to enter, is at the Fiera di Roma, about a 20-minute train ride from the center of Rome; just hop on the same regional train that you can take from the Trastevere or Ostiense train stations all the way to Fiumicono Airport (the Treno FR 1) and get off at the “Fiera Roma” stop.

-In 2016, the Villagio di Natale takes place at Parco Egeria (look for Via dell’Almone 105), best accessed via bus from the center, from December 8 to 11 and the weekend of December 17 to 18.
+In 2017, the Sagra di Natale takes place from 8 to 10 December at Parco Egeria (look for Via dell’Almone 105), best accessed via bus from the center.

 Natale all’Auditorium Parco della Musica

 Every year, Rome’s Auditorium puts on a seriously spectacular Christmas event.
-There’s a big ice-skating rink (one of the city’s few), a small Christmas market with some 30 stalls selling food and gifts, and plenty of performances and concerts, from gospel choirs to the Rome Orchestra — so make sure to time your visit with one of the events going on.
+Above all, it has plenty of performances and concerts, from gospel choirs to the Rome Orchestra — so make sure to time your visit with one of the events going on.
 From the center, one of the easiest ways to get to the Auditorium is to take the #910 bus, which leaves from Termini.

 If you liked this post, you’ll love The Revealed Rome Handbook: Tips and Tricks for Exploring the Eternal City, available for purchase on Amazon or through my site here!
 I’m also free for one-on-one consulting sessions to help plan your Italy trip.